HaoxiangLuo/HaoxiangLuo.github.io/_pages/about.md

 # About Me

 Hello!
-I am **Haoxiang Luo (罗昊翔)**, a PhD student in Journalism and Communication at Nanjing University.
+I am **Haoxiang Luo**, a PhD student in Journalism and Communication at Nanjing University.

 My research interests focus on inequality in global communication, as well as the spread and instrumentalization of misinformation.
 This website records my academic experience, research, publications, teaching, and other projects.